simonorozcoarias/TIP_finder/README.md

 ```
 mpirun -np num_processes -hosts=server_name python3.8 TIP_finder.py -f file_reads.txt -o folder_results -t TE_family_name -b TYPE_ref_retrotes -l reference_genome.fasta -w reference_genome_10kbwindows.bed
 ```
-Where num_processes are the number of processors available in yout system and server_name is the name of the server where TIP_finder will run.
+Where num_processes are the number of processors available in your system and server_name is the name of the server where TIP_finder will run.

 ### NOTE
 If you want to run TIP_finder using a SLURM job, to can use following script: